-The approved environmental monitoring program (EMP) adopts two attended noise monitoring locations that are representative of residences outlined in DA 265-10-2004.
+The approved EMP adopts two attended noise monitoring locations that are representative of residences outlined in DA 265-10-2004.
 Relevant sections of the EMP are reproduced in Appendix B.2.

 2.4 Noise limits

 Noise impact limits based on the development consent are provided in Table 2.1.